SFTtech/openage/doc/ideas/fr_technical_overview.md

 ### Explanations:

-1. ITEM: A description of the item.
+1. ITEM: A description of the item
 1. COMPLEXITY: subjective evaluation for the complexity of the implementation
 1. AFFECTED ENGINE PARTS: core engine modules that needs to be worked on, e.g. renderer, API, converter
 1. IMPLEMENTATION STATUS: links to pull requests or dependencies
-1. MILESTONE: What milestone this feature will appear as complete.
+1. MILESTONE: What milestone this feature will appear as complete

 |   Type           |  Task No.  |   Item        | Comp            | Aff.
 Engine   | Imp.
 Status   | Mile           |